List of demons in the Ars Goetia

-In this article, the demons' names are taken from the goetic grimoire Ars Goetia, which differs in terms of number and ranking from the Pseudomonarchia Daemonum of Johann Weyer.
+In this article, the demons' names are taken from the goetic grimoire Ars Goetia, which differs in terms of number and ranking from the Pseudomonarchia Daemonum of Johannes Wier.
 As a result of multiple translations, there are multiple spellings for some of the names, explained in more detail in the articles concerning them.

-The sole demon which appears in Pseudomonarchia Daemonum but not in the Ars Goetia is Pruflas.
-Each ranking represents association with one of the traditional astrological planets; kings with the Sun, marquises with the Moon, presidents with Mercury, dukes with Venus, earls with Mars, princes with Jupiter, and the sole knight with Saturn.
+Each ranking represents association with one of the local astrological bodies; Kings with the Sun, Marquises with the Moon, Presidents with Mercury, Dukes with Venus, Earls with Mars, Princes with Jupiter, and the sole Knight with Saturn.
+The sole demon which appears in the Pseudomonarchia Daemonum but not in the Ars Goetia is Pruflas.

-The 72 angels of the Shem HaMephorash are considered to be opposite and balancing forces against these fallen angels.
+The 72 angels of the Shem HaMephorash are considered to be the opposite and balancing forces against these fallen angels.